1909 – Three Founding Members, Three Fancied and Three Phantasmagoric Ones

 withdrew from the official federation and in fact no information on L.S.S. member

-clubs or matches played was found in the contemporary Swiss press; according to
+clubs or matches organised by the L.S.S. was found in the contemporary Swiss press;

-(Schweizerische Football-Association) was avoided and the only noteworthy internal
+the S.F.A.
+(Schweizerische Football-Association) was avoided and the only noteworthy

-as "internationaler Delegierter" in August 1909), but as for the latter
+as "internationaler Delegierter" in August 1909.
+As for the latter

 two territories, one can only surmise they were represented at the congress